Back to blog

 Does monk fruit cause gas and bloating?

-Is monk fruit better for your gut than Stevia?
+Is monk fruit better for the gut than stevia?

-Both monk fruit and Stevia are considered gut-friendly, natural, non-caloric sweeteners.
-Some people prefer the taste of monk fruit as it lacks the slightly bitter aftertaste sometimes found in Stevia.
-Both may have mild prebiotic effects, but monk fruit is often cited as being slightly easier on very sensitive stomachs.
-For everyday routine support, Digestive Enzymes can help your system handle the rest of your meal more comfortably.
+Both monk fruit and stevia are considered gut-friendly, plant-based sweeteners.
+Neither typically disrupts the microbiome, though some people prefer the taste of monk fruit as it lacks the slightly bitter aftertaste often associated with stevia.
+If your routine needs everyday support, Digestive Enzymes can help round things out.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.